 When our husbands were comfortably settled at her basement bar, we brides tiptoed upstairs to the bridal suite — er, my friend Dana’s guest room — to get ready for our vows.

 Together, we howled with laughter over the styles of our dresses, our ridiculous over the top veils and the fact that half of us could barely squeeze into our dresses.
-I don’t think I’ve ever laughed harder in my life, and given that we’ve birthed a few children, they was probably a few drops pee leaked as well.
+I don’t think I’ve ever laughed harder in my life, and given that we’ve birthed a few children, there were probably a few drops of pee leaked as well.

 We snapped a few pics before we went downstairs to surprise our husbands, and then, it was time for the big reveal.

 The six of us gathered up our petticoats and delicately descended the stairs to our waiting grooms.
 I’d like to say the husbands melted into a cacophony of “Aw, look, it’s my beautiful bride!” and “Honey, you haven’t changed a bit!” but I’d be lying.
 The men stared at us open-mouthed and confused as to exactly what was going on.
 And then they all laughed as hard as we were laughing.
 Seriously, did I mention how lucky they are to have such fun and funny spouses?

 While, yes, our bodies have changed and our dresses have seemingly shrunk, the fact is, we loved every minute of reminiscing with each other about our weddings.
 Because we all met each other well after we’d all married, wearing our dresses felt like we had attended each other’s ceremonies in a way.
 A wedding do over, if you will.

 And, naturally, I made sure my hubby found the garter because tradition is good luck, bitches.